 Click here for a list of our top 10 Must see attractions.

-With the highest number of live music performances per capita in Canada, along with a rapidly expanding cocktail and craft brewery scene, Winnipeg is a great spot to treat yourself.
+With a wide variety of year-round live music performances, along with a rapidly expanding cocktail and craft brewery scene, Winnipeg is a great spot to treat yourself.

 Click here for a full list of nightlife venues.